lthung/inf2303/evaluation.markdown

   <https://github.com/yuri/inf2303>.
 The patches will be submitted via Github, which will include the actual modification and a brief summary.
-Additionally, a one-page justification should be submitted via email.
+Additionally, a one-page justification should be submitted via Blackboard (i.e. please upload under relevant section).

+### “Self-reflection” individual paper — 6%

+Each student will be asked to submit a short (i.e. 750 words to 1,000 words) “self-reflection” paper.
+The purpose of this assignment is to allow students to reflect on any lessons learned from the course (i.e. what did you find useful / insightful / interesting, did your opinions regarding specific topics changed at the conclusion of the course?, other information you deemed relevant, etc).